Housatonic River falls in Falls Village Connecticut

 Best flows

 Use USGS 01199000 and the NOAA Falls Village page together.
-Moderate, stable flows give the best wading and dry-fly windows; high water, heat, or refuge closures should move the plan toward banks, bass, or another river.
+Moderate, stable flows give the best wading and dry-fly windows.
+High water, heat, or refuge closures should move the plan toward banks, bass, or another river.

-When to skip
+When to leave

 Skip trout fishing when water is too warm, thermal-refuge rules affect the area, flow is too pushy for safe wading, consumption guidance conflicts with harvest goals, or the exact fly-only/TMA boundary is unclear.